 What if I don’t know where my microchip is registered?

 Start by checking your pet’s adoption records, which will include this information and the company with which it’s registered.
-If this is not available, you can visit the universal online registry American Animal Hospital Association (AAHA) that tracks all of the microchip companies associated with microchip numbers.
+If this is not available, you can visit the universal online registry, the American Animal Hospital Association (AAHA), which tracks all of the microchip companies associated with microchip numbers.
 This allows you to locate the correct database where you can update information.